stashsoft/stash-agent-data-miner/README.md

   - Deepseek
   - Ollama
 - **LLM:** You must type the name of the AI model that you want to use like `gpt-4o-mini`.
 - **API Key:** You must set an API Key.
 This option isn't available for Ollama.
+It is disabled if the selected provider is Ollama.

 When you start the agent, it either uploads the files or moves them into the sandbox depending on whether it runs on web or on [Stash](https://stashsoftware.com).
 Then, it reads each file one by one and queries LLM to extract information from your files.
 As the agent extracts the required information from a file, it updates the output file accordingly.
 You can download the output CSV file at any time.